John-R-Wallace-NOAA/GLMM-Comparison/README.md

-﻿# GLMM-Comparison

- ------- Comparison of lme4, rstanarm, and glmmTMB with random effects in R -----------
+-------- Comparison of lme4, rstanarm, and glmmTMB with random effects in R -----------

-#-------- Model with Days|Subject given below shows stan_glmer() gives slight differences in random effects  -------------
+-------- Model with Days|Subject given below shows stan_glmer() gives slight differences in random effects  -------------

     require(rstanarm)